 Vitae published a series of publications on destination statistics of PhD graduates in the UK.
 What do researchers do? publications provides information about what a PhD is, who undertakes a PhD, where PhD graduates work and what skills they can offer employers, including case studies from a variety of different disciplines.
 Further resources and publications.

-The Graduate School is working closely with colleagues in academic departments, UCL's Centre for the Advancement of Learning and Teaching, the UCL Careers Service, UCL Advances and other key areas of College to ensure that the programme of skills training on offer develops to meet the needs identified by students, supervisors and employers, in addition to the areas identified by the Research Councils.
+The Doctoral Skills Development Programme team works closely with colleagues in academic departments, UCL's Centre for the Advancement of Learning and Teaching, the UCL Careers Service, UCL Advances and other key areas of College to ensure that the programme of skills training on offer develops to meet the needs identified by students, supervisors and employers, in addition to the areas identified by the Research Councils.